rukiAtty/Power-Consumption-Prediction/README.md

+Industries, companies, cities, households, etc., all consume energy.
+Both consumers and producers can benefit greatly from accurate estimates of future consumption.
+Therefore, the forecasts are also a key input of the decision-making process.
+This particular project is about a Norweigien Manufacturing company where they want to predict their electricity load for the given hour.
+If the predicted load is higher than a decided threshold they will activate solar powered electricity as well for the continiuos operations.

 Steps of creating API with FastAPI, containerizing it with Docker and Deploying in Azure Container registry and Azure container Instance

 Create API  - https://www.youtube.com/watch?v=ZTz26f6XXrQ